benchristel/process-to-processes/src/index.md

 NOTE: you can use the left and right arrow keys to navigate between pages of this book.
 They do the same thing as the "Prev" and "Next" links.

+This is an early early draft and I would love to get your feedback on it.
+Send it to <a href="mailto:benchristel@gmail.com">benchristel@gmail.com</a>.

 ---

 ## Preface